JuliaWeb/HTTP.jl/docs/src/index.md

 ### WebSockets overhaul

-The WebSockets code was some of the oldeset and least maintained code in HTTP.jl.
+The WebSockets code was some of the oldest and least maintained code in HTTP.jl.
 It was debated removing it entirely, but there aren't really other modern implementations that are well-maintained.
 So the WebSockets code was overhauled, modernized, and is now tested against the industry standard autobahn test suite (yay for 3rd party verification!).
 The API changed as well; while `WebSockets.open` and `WebSockets.listen` have stayed the same, the `WebSocket` object itself now doesn't subtype `IO` and has a restricted interface like:
   * `ws.id` access a unique generated UUID id for this websocket connection
   * `receive(ws)` receive a single non-control message on a websocket, returning a `String` or `Vector{UInt8}` depending on whether the message was sent as TEXT or BINARY
   * `send(ws, msg)` send a message; supports TEXT and BINARY messages, and can provide an iterable for `msg` to send fragmented messages